phallguy/scorpion/README.md

 #### Traits

-Traits can be used to distinguish between dependency of the same type.
-For example a scorpion may be prepare to hunt for several weapons and the object needs a blunt weapon.
+Traits can be used to distinguish between dependencies of the same type.
+For example a scorpion may be prepared to hunt for several weapons and the object needs a blunt weapon.

 ```ruby
 class Weapon; end